For the past four years, I've encountered a lot of clichés about the Swiss: that they are boring, rich, and xenophobic.

 They've nailed it!

-The list of things which were invented by Swiss is very long.
+The list of things which were invented by the Swiss is very long.
 And let me tell you, they are really proud of them!
-Some of the Swiss inventions have been proven to be very effective in upkeeping those smiles: the electric toothbrush, artificial hip joints and LSD.
+Some of the Swiss inventions have been proven to be very effective in upkeeping those smiles: the electric toothbrush, artificial hip joints, and LSD.

-You can learn great facts about Switzerland while reading that book!
-It’s interesting to live in a country where you have the freedom to get assisted suicide but it's illegal to recycle on Sundays.
-I really recommend the book but be aware; you will get some stares if you read it in public spaces.
+This book is filled to the brim with curious facts about Switzerland.
+It’s interesting to live in a country where you have the freedom to get assisted suicide, yet it's illegal to recycle on Sundays.
+I really recommend the book, but be aware; you will get some stares if you read it in public spaces.